 Low-density lipoproteins (LDLs) have been identified as the major atherogenic lipoproteins and have long been identified by the National Cholesterol Education Project as the primary target of cholesterol-lowering therapy.
 An LDL particle consists of a surface coat composed of phospholipids, free cholesterol, and apolipoproteins surrounding an inner lipid core composed of cholesterol ester and triglycerides.
 Traditional lipid risk factors such as LDL cholesterol (LDL-C), while predictive on a population basis, are weaker markers of risk on an individual basis.
-Only a minority of subjects with elevated LDL and cholesterol levels will develop clinical disease, and up to 50% of cases of coronary artery disease (CAD) occur in subjects with "normal" levels of total cholesterol and LDL-C. Thus, there is considerable potential to improve the accuracy of current cardiovascular risk prediction models.
+Only a minority of subjects with elevated LDL and cholesterol levels will develop clinical disease, and up to 50% of cases of CAD occur in subjects with "normal" levels of total cholesterol and LDL-C. Thus, there is considerable potential to improve the accuracy of current cardiovascular risk prediction models.

-Other non-lipid markers have been identified as being associated with cardiovascular disease (CVD), including B-type natriuretic peptide, cystatin C, fibrinogen, and leptin.
+Other non-lipid markers have been identified as being associated with CVD, including B-type natriuretic peptide, cystatin C, fibrinogen, and leptin.
 These biomarkers may have a predictive role in identifying CVD risk or in targeting therapy.
+In the United States, social, biological, and environmental disparities exist in the prevalence, morbidity, and mortality rates that are associated with CVD.^{7,} Population subgroups that are most significantly adversely affected by such disparities include Black and Hispanic Americans, individuals with low socioeconomic status, and individuals who live in rural settings.